Patrick-Duvall/learning/metaprogramming_ruby.md

 ^^ raises an error in kernal.

 A message that’s processed by method_missing() looks like a regular call from the caller’s side but has no corresponding method on the receiver’s side

+## Dynamic proxies
+flickr uses method missing to convert non-existent method  calls to methods and arguments which it forwards to flickr

+object that catches method missing and forwards them is a dynamic proxy

+ghost methods do not show up in `respond_to?`

+const_missing does  the same thing as method missing for const's

+since unknown calls become calls to method_missing( ), your object might accept a call that’s just plain wrong, which can be hard to fgiure out.

+Can run into an issue if something higher on inheritance tree defines method, never hit method missing

+Blank slate classes do not have inherited methods

+## summary
+in dynamic languages, you can look for duplication among your methods

+Dynamic methods (defining methods with define_method()) and dynamic dispatch (at runtime using send or public_send to send a specific message to an object)

+Dynamic proxy catches method missing and forwards it